GuiMarion/MultimodelEmbedding/README.md

         self.color = color
         self.model = model

-This object $voiture$, contains two attributes (color and model) that are initialized in the constructor by the parameters of the function.
+The class *car*, contains two attributes (color and model) that are initialized in the constructor by the parameters of the function.
 Each function of the class must contain self as first parameter.
 In a function, self is used to access an attribute or method of the object, it can be a function or a data.
 For exemple,

       class car:
       def __init__(self, color, model, key):